-With a diverse and vibrant economic base, Three Rivers can build on its advantaged position and further enhance its economy across multiple sectors.
+With a diverse and vibrant economic base, Three Rivers can build on its position and further enhance its economy across multiple sectors.

-- 1) Council will form and maintain an Economic Development Committee to advance the economic interests of the Town. - 2) With input and guidance from the Economic Development Committee, Council will consider the preparation of an Economic Development Plan to encourage investment in the Town and enhance overall economic opportunities. - 3) Council will encourage the establishment of Business Improvement Areas (BIA) in the Town, where requested by a majority of local business owners in a defined area. - 4) The Town will work with Innovation PEI and the Community Business Development Corporation (CBDC) on land use planning-related matters to facilitate the establishment and growth of new businesses in Three Rivers.
+- 1) With input and guidance from the Economic Development Committee, Council will consider the preparation of an Economic Development Plan to encourage investment in the Town and enhance overall economic opportunities. - Council will encourage the establishment of Business Improvement Areas (BIA) in the Town, where requested by a majority of local business owners in a defined area. - 3) The Town will work with Innovation PEI and the Community Business Development Corporation (CBDC) on land use planning-related matters to facilitate the establishment and growth of new businesses in Three Rivers.

-- 5) The Town will encourage local opportunities for tourism and recreation, including boating, parks and pathways, beaches, sports tourism, and cultural features and programming.
-Council will consider the economic and social value of these facilities in making decisions on land use planning matters. - The Town of Three Rivers recognizes the important role that agriculture plays in the community, including crop harvesting, livestock, forestry, aquaculture, agri-tourism, and supporting retail and industrial operations.
-In accordance with the policies of this Official Plan, Council will have regard for the economic value of the agricultural industry to the community in its land use planning decision-making. - 7) The Town of Three Rivers recognizes the important role that the fishing industry plays in the community, including harbour facilities, seafood processing, and supporting retail and industrial operations.
-In accordance with the policies of this Official Plan, Council will have regard for the economic value of the fishing industry to the community in its land use planning decision-making. - 8) The Town will promote the Poole's Corner Business Park as a convenient and effective location to accommodate new businesses and industries. - 9) Council recognizes and supports existing and future retail and industrial operations throughout the municipality, many of which serve markets within and beyond the Town of Three Rivers. - 10) The Town of Three Rivers will encourage innovative solutions to enhance soil quality, including natural local product development. - 11) Recognizing the unique economic contributions of the Mi'Kmaq people throughout the history of Three Rivers, Council will encourage economic initiatives that benefit Indigenous peoples as a pathway to advance local and national goals of Reconciliation.
+- 4) The Town will encourage local opportunities for tourism and recreation, including boating, parks and pathways, beaches, sports tourism, and cultural features and programming.
+Council will consider the economic and social value of these facilities in making decisions on land use planning matters. - 5) The Town of Three Rivers recognizes the important role that agriculture plays in the community, including crop harvesting, livestock, forestry, aquaculture, agri-tourism, and supporting retail and industrial operations.
+In accordance with the policies of this Official Plan, Council will have regard for the economic value of the agricultural industry to the community in its land use planning decision-making. - 6) The Town of Three Rivers recognizes the important role that the fishing industry plays in the community, including harbour facilities, seafood processing, and supporting retail and industrial operations.
+In accordance with the policies of this Official Plan, Council will have regard for the economic value of the fishing industry to the community in its land use planning decision-making. - 7) The Town will promote the Poole's Corner Business Park as a convenient and effective location to accommodate new businesses and industries. - 8) Council recognizes and supports existing and future retail and industrial operations throughout the municipality, many of which serve markets within and beyond the Town of Three Rivers. - 9) The Town of Three Rivers will encourage innovative solutions to enhance soil quality, including natural local product development. - 10) Recognizing the unique economic contributions of the Mi'Kmaq people throughout the history of Three Rivers, Council will encourage economic initiatives that benefit Indigenous peoples as a pathway to advance local and national goals of Reconciliation.